Exclusive: Friedman could become Nasdaq CEO next year - sources

 CEO BOOT CAMP

-In November, Eric Noll, who headed trading operations at the exchange and was seen as the top internal candidate for the job, left to become CEO of brokerage ConvergEx Group[BNYCG.UL].
+In November, Eric Noll, who headed trading operations at the exchange and was seen as the top internal candidate for the job, left to become CEO of brokerage ConvergEx Group.

 One source said so serious was Nasdaq about Noll as a candidate that it had even put him through CEO boot camp training.